carinam17/carinam17.github.io/Downloads/README.md

 #### Factoring Numbers Practice

 The ability to factor quickly and accurately can help immensely.
 It will help you simplify and add fractions, factor polynomials, and work with ratios among other mathematical tasks.
 Use these [exercises]({{ carinam17.github.io }}/Downloads/Factoring_Practice.pdf) to factor numbers quickly.
 Print them out or simply write them on a sheet of paper.
-Time yourself and see if you can improve how quickly you can complete a [set.]({{ carinam17.github.io }}/Downloads/Factoring_Practice.pdf)
+Time yourself and practice to improve how quickly you can complete a [set.]({{ carinam17.github.io }}/Downloads/Factoring_Practice.pdf)

 ### Spanish

 Spanish is a lovely language with a rich literary tradition.
-I am grateful to have access to the language.
-Below are some resources I've made to help a intermediate Spanish student.
+I am grateful to have access to the language through my parents.
+Below are some resources I've made to help an intermediate Spanish student.

 #### Present Indicative Guide